 From 2004 to 2006, he studied with Emmanuel Rossfelder (the winner of the ‘Victoires de la Musique Classique’ in 2004 and a former pupil of Alexandre Lagoya), and obtained in 2008 his classical guitar teaching state diploma.

 His very eclectic musical styles inspired him to create various pieces (Editions du Petit Page) ranging from a suite for 4 cellos, as a tribute to the famous Finnish band ‘APOCALYPTICA’, to a romantic jazz-waltz for solo guitar ‘La Rossfelda’, dedicated to Emmanuel Rossfelder (who added the piece to his repertoire).
-He furthermore composed pieces in the South American music styles (‘Eclipse à Rio’, Editions Soldano), swing, ragtime… to develop a technique of playing inspired by the bassists, unreleased on classical guitar (mix of slap, tapping and percussions).
+He furthermore composed pieces in the South American music styles (‘Eclipse à Rio’, Editions Soldano), swing, ragtime…to develop a technique of playing inspired by the bassists, unreleased on classical guitar which he named "PERCUSLAP" (simultaneous combination of slap and percussions).